streamingfast/streamingfast/README.md

 # The `dfuse` data stack

-dfuse is an open source suite of products that handles real-time flows of data as well as massively parallelizable operations of blockchain data.
+`dfuse` is an Open Source suite of products that enables low-latency, real-time processing of blockchain data streams and also allows for massively parallelizable operations on that same data.

 It is protocol-aware, supports multiple chain protocols and can be used to build higher-order blockchain data services.

-dfuse products include a powerful real-time search engine ([dfuse Search](https://github.com/dfuse-io/search)), mempool management technologies (dfuse Lifecycle), historical state services and several specialized indexers.
+`dfuse` products include a powerful real-time search engine ([dfuse Search](https://github.com/dfuse-io/search)), mempool management technologies (dfuse Lifecycle), historical state services and several specialized indexers.